 \subsection{Examples for even $\chi(S)$: train tracks}

-In this subsection, we will show the statement in \Cref{thm:sharpthm} concerning sharpness of our main theorem in the case when $\chi(S)$ is even.
-This will be done by demonstrating \textit{folding sequences} of standardly embedded train tracks, i.e. sequences of the form $\tau_0 \overset{f_1}{\to} \cdots \overset{f_n}{\to} \tau_n \overset{\sigma}{\to} \tau_0$ where each $f_i$ is the composition of a subdivision move and an elementary folding move involving one of the subdivided edges, and $\sigma$ is an isomorphism of train tracks.
+In this subsection, we will show that \Cref{thm:sharpthm} is sharp in the cases when $\chi(S)$ is even, by demonstrating \textit{folding sequences} of standardly embedded train tracks, i.e. sequences of the form $\tau_0 \overset{f_1}{\to} \cdots \overset{f_n}{\to} \tau_n \overset{\sigma}{\to} \tau_0$ where each $f_i$ is the composition of a subdivision move and an elementary folding move involving one of the subdivided edges, and $\sigma$ is an isomorphism of train tracks.

 Given such a sequence, the induced map $\sigma f_n \cdots f_1$ on the tie neighborhood $N$ of $\tau_1$ will determine a mapping class on the punctured surface $S$ that is the interior of $N$.
 If the real transition matrix $f_*^\real$ of $\sigma f_n \cdots f_1$ is Perron-Frobenius, then this mapping class contains a (unique) fully-punctured pseudo-Anosov map $f:S \to S$, for which $\tau_0$ is an invariant train track.
-For a more detailed explanation of recovering pseudo-Anosov maps using folding sequences of train tracks, see for example \cite{BH95}.
+For a more detailed explanation of recovering pseudo-Anosov maps from folding sequences of train tracks, see for example \cite{BH95}.

 As described in \Cref{sec:standardlyemb}, one can then compute the expansion factor $\lambda(f)$ of $f$ as the spectral radius of $f_*^\real$.
 Here we will make this computation using the method described in \cite{McM15}.
 Namely, we write down the directed graph associated to $f_*^\real$, compute its curve complex $G$, then compute the clique polynomial $Q_G(t)$ of $G$. \cite[Theorem 1.2 and Theorem 1.4]{McM15} state that the smallest positive root of $Q_G(t)$ is equal to $\frac{1}{\lambda(f)}$.
 Here, as shown in the proof of \Cref{thm:mainthm}, $f_*^\real$ will be reciprocal, so we can more directly compute $\lambda(f)$ as the largest positive root of $Q_G(t)$.